 Since those trains went into operation, riders and employees have suggested a number of improvements.
-This feedback has helped us develop the specifications for our next-generation (Type 5) MAX trains, which will also be manufactured by Siemens.
+This feedback has helped us develop the specifications for our next-generation (Type 5) MAX trains, being manufactured by Siemens.

-We expect the first of the new trains to arrive in summer 2014.
+The first of the new trains arrived in September 2014.
 Each vehicle will go into service after inspection, "burn-in" trips out on the system and safety certification.

 Here's what's changing and how it might make your MAX ride better: